filtron/filtron.github.io/cv.md

 ## Academic positions

-* **Assistant professor** with the Centre for Mathematical Sciences, Lund University, since April 2023.
+* **Associate Senior Lecturer (Assistant professor)** with the Centre for Mathematical Sciences, Lund University, since April 2023.

 * **Postdoctoral researcher** with the Department of Computer Science, University of Tübingen, February 2020 through February 2023.